HSKPeter/hk-mahjong-hand-calculation/README.md

 const meld5 = new Meld([tile5, tile5]);

 const winningHand = new WinningHand([meld1, meld2, meld3, meld4, meld5]);

+// Printing the tile's symbol in the WinningHand by calling the toString() method. console.log(winningHand.toString()); // 🀙🀙🀙 🀚🀚🀚 🀛🀛🀛 🀜🀜🀜 🀝🀝
 ```

 ## Calculate Faan of a WinningHand